vinzoperez/Java-Snake-Game/README.md

 */
 ```

-Also P.S I am completely new to java and just decided to yolo this repo, enjoy and be great fellas!
+Also P.S I am completely new to java and just decided to yolo this repo P.S i never used github before, enjoy and be great fellas!

 ## Future Plans: